enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 15 - Graph theory.md

 What's the problem with partial correlation?
 	- Bc it can force two ID nodes to become correlated: Berkson's paradox. p.11
-	- This can create a very high correlation
-**What is DERIVING DIRECTIONALITY?**
+	- This can create a very high correlation  #unclear **What is DERIVING DIRECTIONALITY?**
 	It's an equation to predict the future of one signal X2, using information of the past of another signal X1 Created by Granger-causaliting, originally about the stock prices.